MANUEL ORTIZ IS INNOCENT

-Manuel Ortiz has been on death row at Angola, Louisiana’s State Penitentiary, for almost 17 years.
-Manuel, originally from El Salvador, was convicted in 1994 of hiring someone to kill his wife, Tracie Williams, and of the murder of Tracie’s friend, Cheryl Mallory.
+Manuel Ortiz has been on death row at Angola, Louisiana’s State Penitentiary for almost 30 years.
+Manuel, originally from El Salvador, was convicted in 1994 of hiring someone to kill his wife, Tracie Williams, and Tracie’s friend, Cheryl Mallory.

 Manuel’s legal team believes Manuel is innocent of these crimes.
 The case against him was riddled with inconsistencies, plagued by prosecutorial double dealing and built upon the testimony of a man who later confessed to the crime.